Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

-The per-sentence verifiability results for the 3-block transformer language model used in toxicity detection are presented in \Cref{fig:toxity_3b}. \Cref{tab:gender_toxicity_result} presents the model's test accuracy alongside the corresponding fairness scores after training.
-In addition, \Cref{tab:prof_related_distances_pre} presents the pairwise $\ell_\infty$ distances between frequently occurring toxicity-related word pairs in the Jigsaw dataset and throughout verification\footnote{It is worth noting that the distances between toxic words after pre-training tend to be larger than those observed among gendered word pairs.
-This can be attributed to the noisier nature of the toxicity-related dataset, which introduces greater variability and makes it more challenging to learn embedding distances.}.
+The per-sentence verifiability results for the 3-block transformer model used in toxicity detection are shown in \Cref{fig:toxity_3b}.
+The model achieved a test accuracy of 95\% and a fairness score of 50\% after training and formal verification.
+This indicates that the model can reliably censor toxic content—regardless of any adversarial paraphrasing using toxic equivalents—in 50\% of the tested cases.
+In addition, \Cref{tab:toxicity_neighbors_clean} presents the pairwise $\ell_\infty$ distances between frequently occurring toxicity-related word pairs in the Jigsaw dataset and throughout verification.
 The majority of them fall within the maximum verifiable noise radius for every sentence.
 This is particularly important in the context of content moderation.
 For example, an Internet user might attempt to evade detection by slightly modifying toxic terms (e.g., changing \token{arse} to \token{azzhole}).
-However, our model would still be able to verify such edits and maintain detection capability, demonstrating the effectiveness of our verification approach in real-world scenarios such as toxicity detection and content moderation\footnote{The authors opted to use a relatively small transformer model for the toxicity detection task.
-Unlike salary prediction, which requires learning complex relationships (e.g., between demographic attributes like gender, race, native countries, and income level), toxicity detection is a comparatively simpler classification problem.
-The presence of explicit toxicity-related words makes it easier for the model to identify toxic content.
-Therefore, increasing the number of transformer blocks was deemed unnecessary and would likely lead to overfitting—a concern that was also observed empirically.}.
+However, a model that has obtained a fairness certificate would guarantee to be able to verify such edits and maintain detection capability, demonstrating the effectiveness of our verification approach in real-world scenarios such as toxicity detection and content moderation\footnote{The authors used a smaller transformer for toxicity detection, as explicit cues make the task simpler and larger models led to overfitting, as observed empirically.}.

+To further substantiate the effectiveness of our framework, we include an ablation study in \Cref{sec:ablation-study} that compares the fairness scores of normally trained and adversarially trained models.
+The results of this ablation study provide additional evidence of the framework’s ability to distinguish and reward models that incorporate adversarial training.